kosukeimai/fastLink/README.md

 -   `partial_match` is another vector of booleans of the same length as `varnames`.
 A `TRUE` for an entry in `partial_match` and a `TRUE` for that same entry for `stringdist_match` means that a partial match category will be included in the gamma calculation.

 Other arguments that can be provided include:

+-   `priors_obj`: The output from `precalcPriors()` or `calcMoversPriors()`, allowing the inclusion of auxiliary information on moving behavior to aid matching.
+We will discuss this option further at the end of this vignette.

+-   `address_field`: A boolean vector the same length as `varnames`, where TRUE indicates an address matching field.
+Default is NULL.
+Should be specified in conjunction with `priors_obj`.
+We will discuss this option further at the end of this vignette.

 -   `n.cores`: The number of registered cores to parallelize over.
 If left unspecified. the function will estimate this on its own.